 IN ADDITION, PLEASE RESPOND TO THE FOLLOWING TWO QUESTIONS ON THE BACK OF THIS FORM:

-In what specific ways was this counselor/advisor most helpful to you?
+In what specific ways was this career counselor/advisor most helpful to you?

-What specific things might this counselor/advisor do to improve his/her counseling/advising?
+What specific things might this counselor/advisor do to improve his/her career counseling/advising?